Connect to a Space via WebDAV

 note

-Once connected, your Space will behave like a normal folder.
+Once connected, your Space behaves like a normal folder.

-• If your WebDAV client supports OIDC, you may not need an App Token
+- If your client supports OIDC, you may not need an App Token.